Hexaborane(10)

-Hexaborane, also called hexaborane(10) to distinguish it from hexaborane(12) (B6H12), is an inorganic compound with the formula B6H10.
+Hexaborane, also called hexaborane(10) to distinguish it from hexaborane(12) (B6H12), is a boron hydride cluster with the formula B6H10.
 It is a colorless liquid that is unstable in air.

 Structure

 Hexaborane(10) is classified as a nido-cluster.
 The boron atoms define a pentagonal pyramid, with four bridging hydrogen atoms and six terminal ones.
 The point group of the molecule is Cs.

 Preparation and reactions

 A laboratory route begins with bromination of pentaborane(11) followed by deprotonation of the bromide to give [BrB5H7]−.
 This anionic cluster is reduced with diborane to give the neutral product: